 Variable Cost Ratio = Variable Costs / Net Sales

 Variable Cost Ratio = 1 – Contribution Margin

 The contribution margin is a quantitative expression of the difference between the company’s total sales revenue and the total variable costs of production of goods that were sold.
 The contribution margin is expressed in percentage points.

 There are several ways in which the variable cost ratio can be calculated.
 Under the first method, the mathematical calculation is performed on a per-unit basis.
 In such a situation, consider a product with a per-unit variable cost of $10 and a per-unit sales price of $100.
 It gives a variable cost ratio of 0.1 or 10%.

 The calculation can also be done by utilizing totals over a given period of time.
 Consider a situation wherein the total variable costs of production are $1,000 per month, and the total revenues generated per month are $10,000.
 The variable cost ratio, in this situation, is 0.1 or 10%.

 The variable cost ratio is an important factor in determining the overall profitability of a company.
-It provides an indication of whether the business is able to achieve a desirable balance of revenue streams such that a rise in revenues is faster than that of expenses.
+It indicates whether the business can achieve a desirable balance of revenue streams such that a rise in revenues is faster than that of expenses.
 It is used to express in quantitative terms the relationship shared by the sales of a company and the particular costs of production that are associated with the revenues being considered.

-The ratio is a useful evaluation metric for a company’s management in determining necessary break-even or minimum profit margins, making profit projections, and identifying the optimal sales price for its products.
+The ratio is a useful evaluation metric for a company’s management to determine necessary break-even or minimum profit margins, make profit projections, and identify the optimal sales price for its products.
 In a situation where a company incurs high variable costs as a percentage of its net sales made, it is most likely that it does not need to cover a lot of fixed costs per month.

-It means that the company will need to generate enough revenue such that it is able to cover fixed costs involved in the production process.
+It means that the company will need to generate enough revenue to cover the fixed costs involved in the production process.
 It just enables the company to stay in business without generating any substantial profits from sales.